shrikaanth/gcadconstructionss/README.md

 - Portfolio and testimonial showcases.
 - Contact forms that capture enquiries with instant on-screen confirmation.
 - Reusable UI components with animation states.
+- Testimonial carousel with homeowner avatars and fallback initials.
+- Footer contact details link directly to phone, email, and service-area lookup.
+- Hero CTA form uses a darker slate treatment for stronger contrast.
+- CTA section shows the four-step “What Happens Next?” process for transparency.

 ## Feature Map
 | Feature | Location | Description |